-Below is a guide to the order projects may run.
+Below is a guide to the projects and the order they may run.
 This is subject to change.

-Unit Outline Assessment Summary Term One CO2 drag car Students will understand the basics of design process/sketches.
+Unit Outline Assessment Summary Term One CO2 Drag Car Students will understand the basics of design process/sketches.
 Use basic CAD drawing in inventor.
 Design a Dragster to specifications.
 Test and simulation of Dragsters in Autodesk Inventor.
 Gain an understanding of Engineering principles- speed, friction, inertia, force, velocity, aerodynamics, drag.
 Students will construct the Dragster and race.
-Completion of workbook Thumbnail Sketches/drawings Design Portfolio Draft Term Two Hydrogen Car Students research Hydrogen remote control cars and batteries.
-They will design a remote-controlled Hydrogen car using CAD programs, engineering Principles - Speed, Friction, Aerodynamics, Structure Design Portfolio Term Three Hydrogen Car Students will construct the car using 3D printers and Laser cutters They will then test and race the car.
-Completing a report Catapult Research the history of the catapult and understand basic engineering of catapults Use calculation of projectile motion, engineering principles and the design processes.
-Design Portfolio In Class Exam

-Term Four ( Catapult Portfolio of work f f l l Students will draw catapult parts in Autodesk inventor.
+Completion of workbook Thumbnail Sketches/drawings Design Portfolio Draft Term Two CO2 Drag Car - continued Portfolio of work Term Three Catapult Research the history of the catapult and understand basic engineering of catapults Use calculation of projectile motion, engineering principles and the design processes.
+In Class Exam Term Four Catapult - continued Students will draw catapult parts in Autodesk inventor.
 They use Inventor for simulations for design weakness.
 Assemble the Catapult in Autodesk Inventor.
 Create Orthographic Inventor drawings.
-Laser cut the parts Build and assemble the catapult, Test the Catapult
+Laser cut the parts Build and assemble the catapult, Test the Catapult Portfolio of work

-SCIENCE AND MATHS ACADEMY - MATHEMATICS
+SCIENCE AND MATHS ACADEMY -MATHEMATICS

-The Science and Maths Academy is an academic excellence program designed with the goal to enhance the learning experience for those students who excel in the areas of science and mathematics.
+The Science and Maths Academy is an academic excellence program designed with the goal to enhance the learning experience for those students who excel in the areas of Science and Mathematics.
 Whilst students in the Academy will be expected to complete the Australian Curriculum requirements for their specific year of study, they will also be extended beyond the mainstream classroom with a balance of deep enrichment opportunities and problem-solving tasks that encourage the use of 21st century skills in ways that are original, flexible and fluent to the curriculum.
 The aim of the Academy's intensive program is to extend students to become autonomous learners who take an active role in the development of their knowledge and skills moving forward into the senior phase of learning.

-Students will be assessed on their ability to demonstrate knowledge of the achievement standards and higher-order thinking and problem-solving skills by completing both examinations and Problem-Solving and Modelling Tasks (PSMTs) throughout the 4 units of work in Year 9.
+Students will be assessed on their ability to demonstrate knowledge of the achievement standards and higher-order thinking and problem-solving skills by a range of assessment tasks throughout the 4 units of work in Year 9.

-Unit Outline Assessment Summary Term One Unit 1 focuses on the core area of Number.
-In this unit, students will learn to recognise and use rational and irrational numbers to solve problems that may include exact answers and/or estimates, determine percentage errors in solutions and/or measurements, model situations involving direct proportion, rates and scale and express small and large numbers in scientific notation.
-Pre and Post Testing Unit Examination Portfolio of Enrichment tasks Term Two Unit 2 focuses on Measurement and Space and students will focus on solving problems involving volume and surface area of right prisms and cylinders as well as investigate spatial problem, applying angle properties, scale and similarity.
-Students will also study Pythagoras' theorem and trigonometry in right-angled triangles, design, test and refine algorithms involving a sequence of steps and solve problems to make decisions based on geometric constructions and theorems.
-Pre and Post Testing Problem-Solving and Modelling Task Portfolio of Enrichment tasks
+Unit Outline Assessment Summary Term One Unit 1 focuses on the strands Number, Measurement and Space.
+In this unit, students will recognise and use rational and irrational numbers to solve problems involving surface area and volume of right prisms and cylinders.
+They will determine percentage errors in solutions and/or measurements and express numbers in scientific notation.
+Students will solve spatial problems, applying Pythagoras' theorem and trigonometric ratios to right-angled triangles and will extend and apply index laws with positive integers to variables.
+Unit Examination Portfolio of Enrichment Activities Term Two Unit 2 focuses on Number, Space and Statistics.
+Students will solve problems involving ratio, scale and similarity and apply enlargement transformations to given shapes and objects.
+They will design, test and refine algorithms involving a sequence of steps and decisions based on geometric constructions and theorems.
+Students will analyse and compare the distribution of multiple data sets comparing shape and considering outliers.
+They will investigate sampling techniques and how samples can be used to support a point of view.
+Statistical Investigation Exam Portfolio of Enrichment Activities